MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 After the cluster is created, it can take time for the cluster name to be replicated across your domain.
 If resolving the cluster isn't successful after some time, in most cases you can substitute the computer name of a server node in the the cluster instead of the cluster name.

-## Disable CredSSP
+## After you run the wizard

+After the wizard has completed, there are still some important tasks you need to complete in order to have a fully-functioning cluster.

-After your server cluster is successfully created, you will need to disable the Credential Security Support Provider (CredSSP) protocol on each server for security purposes.
-CredSSP needed to be enabled for the Create Cluster wizard.
+The first task is to disable the Credential Security Support Provider (CredSSP) protocol on each server for security purposes.
+Remember that CredSSP needed to be enabled for the wizard.
 For more information, see [CVE-2018-0886](https://portal.msrc.microsoft.com/security-guidance/advisory/CVE-2018-0886).

 1. In Windows Admin Center, under **All connections**, select the cluster you just created.
 1. Under **Tools**, select **Servers**.